• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Asteraceae family

-It is sometimes called “goat beard” because of the white hairs overflowing from its capitulum and which look like a small goatee.
+It is sometimes called “Goatee” because of the white hair that overflows from its head and looks like a small beard.

 • THE PIGAMON •